 The ten-hour sleeper train from Aurangabad to Hyderabad was a bad idea.
 (I know, I know.
 Big surprise.)
 But not for the reasons one would expect.

 The cot was comfortable (short, but one can't blame the Lilliputians) and the train was quiet and relatively smooth.
+The problem was the air conditioner.

 In India, as I'm sure is the case in other developing countries, air conditioning is as much a comfort as it is a sign of luxury.
 So, it's often blasted (the less you can feel your extremities, the more luxurious you are).
 The logic of blasting the air conditioning when the "winter" has driven every local to wear hats and/or ski masks (seriously) is beyond me, but India isn't always a logical place.
 Another example of the country's impeccable logic: the museum we visited today (home to 1 million wide-ranging objects previously under the ownership of a former local sovereign ruler) banned cameras but had its own food court and snack bars throughout.